Seattle health care providers scramble to ration medical supplies as coronavirus cases climb

 Baliga said N-95 respirator masks, patient gowns and hand sanitizer are in short supply.

-Many Virginia Mason frontline health care workers treating COVID-19 cases, he said, are using a reusable Powered Air Purifying Respirator (PAPR) system with a hood to protect doctors, nurses and others against infection.
+Many Virginia Mason frontline health care workers treating suspected or confirmed COVID-19 cases, he said, are using a reusable Powered Air Purifying Respirator (PAPR) system with a hood to protect doctors, nurses and others against infection.

 The systems can be cleaned, and hospital management has “emphasized the reusability” of that equipment, Baliga said.
 “Don’t throw them away.”